cparrarojas/PDEparams/README.md

 ##### 4. `bounds`

-The optimisation performed by DA is constrained and, therefore, bounds for the parameter values must be provided.
+The optimisation performed by DE is constrained and, therefore, bounds for the parameter values must be provided.
 These should be in the form of a tuple of tuples or list of tuples.